newfront/spark-moderndataengineering/ch-05/docker/hive/README.md

-# Bootstrap The Hive Metastore
+# The Hive Metastore

+## Prepare the `mysql` docker container
-1. Copy the `hive-schema-2.3.0.mysql.sql` into the mysql docker container
+Copy the `hive-schema-2.3.0.mysql.sql` into the mysql docker container.
 ~~~
 cd /path/to/ch-05/docker && ./run.sh hiveInit
 ~~~

-The hiveInit will run the following command.
-That will copy the SQL file into MySQL
+The `hiveInit` will run the following commands.
+This copies the hive metastore table generation SQL scripts onto the `mysql` docker.
 ~~~
 docker cp hive/install/hive-schema-2.3.0.mysql.sql mysql:/
 docker cp hive/install/hive-txn-schema-2.3.0.mysql.sql mysql:/
 ~~~

-2. Connect to the mysql docker container
+## Connect to the `mysql` docker container
+Use the docker exec command to log into the container context.
 ~~~
 docker exec -it mysql bash
 ~~~

-3. Authenticate as the Root MySQL User
+## Authenticate as the `root` MySQL User
 Follow the command below from within in mysql docker container to authenticate to mysql using `-u root -p` and the `MYSQL_ROOT_PASSWORD`.
 The MYSQL_ROOT_PASSWORD value can be found in the `docker-compose-all.yaml`
 ~~~
 mysql -u root -p
 ~~~

-4. Create the hive metastore database
+## Create the hive `metastore` database
 ~~~
 mysql> CREATE DATABASE `metastore`;
 ~~~

-5. Grant the dataeng user access to the metastore db
+## Grant the `dataeng` user access to the `metastore` db

+`It is worth noting that you can also create new users who have specific access to only a few tables, or all tables, or only read or write access.
+This allows you to govern the database access using privileges bound to a users grant permissions.`

 ~~~
 REVOKE ALL PRIVILEGES, GRANT OPTION FROM 'dataeng'@'%';
+GRANT ALL PRIVILEGES ON `default`.* TO 'dataeng'@'%';
-GRANT ALL PRIVILEGES ON metastore.* TO 'dataeng'@'%';
+GRANT ALL PRIVILEGES ON `metastore`.* TO 'dataeng'@'%';
 FLUSH PRIVILEGES;
 ~~~

-6. Exit as the root user
+### Exit as the `root` user
 ~~~
 mysql> exit
 ~~~

-7. Authenticate into MySQL as the `dataeng` user
+### Authenticate as the `dataeng` user
 ~~~
 mysql -u dataeng -p
 ~~~

-8. Switch Databases to the `metastore`
+### Switch Databases to the `metastore`
 ~~~
 mysql> use metastore;
 ~~~

+### Import the Hive Metastore Tables
-9. Use the MYSQL `SOURCE` command to read in the hive 2.3.0 schema This is the file that you copied using `docker cp` in Step 1
+Use the MySQL `SOURCE` command to read in the hive 2.3.0 schema This is the file that you copied using `docker cp`.
 ~~~
 mysql> SOURCE /hive-schema-2.3.0.mysql.sql;
 ~~~

 Now you will be able to use the Hive Metastore.

-10. Check that you have all the Tables
+### Check the Tables
 From the mysql commandline `mysql>`.
 Run the following.
 ~~~
 use metastore;